rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 9:</b> Optimal model scoring metrics evaluated on the test and train datasets. </sub></i></p>
 <br>

 The final model can be seen to explain 95% of the variance in used car price within the dataset that is not explained by the baseline (average) model.
-RMSE for the final model is approximately £2500 - note that this model scoring metric is weighted towards the larger errros.
+RMSE for the final model is approximately £2500 - note that this model scoring metric is weighted towards the larger errors.

 <br>
 <p align="center" width="100%">